Gender Reveal Cakes - the Most Cringe Cakes of All Time?

 So what’s the point of it all?

-The only passable excuse to host such a self-indulgent non-event is simply to get your favourite people together and celebrate the excitement of a new arrival.
-And for that reason, I'm actually ok with it.
-Any excuse to get people together and have cake is cool by me.
-And I will happily fake an overly enthusiastic expression of joy at the colour of the sponge.
+If there’s one acceptable excuse, it’s this: getting your favourite people together to celebrate the excitement of a new arrival.
+And for that reason alone, I’ll allow it.
+Any reason to gather, laugh, and eat cake is fine by me.
+I will even muster a theatrically enthusiastic gasp at the colour of the sponge.

 3 Responses